A ‘new adventure’: Pandemic drives demand for vacation homes

 Some people prefer to buy a second home and use rental income to offset the cost of owning it.

 If you do rent out your home you may choose to have a management company handle the rentals for you.
-That can cost you from 20 to 35 percent of the rental income or can be as high as 50 percent, depending on the location of the property.
+That can cost you from 20 to 35 percent of the yearly rental income or can be as high as 50 percent, depending on the location of the property.
 In the Outer Banks, for example, it depends on the company, the services it offers, and how much income the property can generate, Nance says.

-For example, if it’s a $2 million home that generates $200,000 in income, it might cost just 11 to 12 percent to manage it, he says.
+For example, if it’s a $2 million home that generates $200,000 in income per year, it might cost just 11 to 12 percent to manage it, he says.
 A house that generates $25,000 in rental income might cost 18 percent.

-If a rental program can generate $15,000 to $20,000 in rental income it might not be worth the wear and tear on the house to some people, Nance says.
+If a rental program can generate $15,000 to $20,000 in rental income yearly, it might not be worth the wear and tear on the house to some people, Nance says.
 They keep it as a second home for themselves.

 'A great getaway'